Do Sugar Gliders Need A Friend

 A: It is generally recommended to keep sugar gliders in pairs or small groups.
 However, proper introductions and monitoring are essential to ensure compatibility and prevent overcrowding or aggression.

-See also Can You Take Sugar Gliders Outside
+See also Things Sugar Gliders Should Avoid

 Final Thoughts